C2FO/vfs/README.md

 * self-contained set of structs that could be passed around like a file/dir handle
 * the struct would represent an existing or nonexistant file/dir
-* provide common (and only common) functionality across all filesystem so that after initialization, we don't care what the underlying filesystem is and can therefore write our code agnostically/portably
+* provide common (and only common) functionality across all filesystem so that after initialization, we don't care what the underlying filesystem is and can therefore write our code agnosticly/portably
 * use [io.*](https://godoc.org/io) interfaces such as [io.Reader](https://godoc.org/io#Reader) and [io.Writer](https://godoc.org/io#Writer) without needing to call a separate function
-* extensibility to easily add other needed filesytems like Micrsoft Azure Cloud File Storage or SFTP
+* extensibility to easily add other needed filesystems like Microsoft Azure Cloud File Storage or SFTP
 * prefer native atomic functions when possible (ie S3 to S3 moving would use the native move api call rather than copy-delete)
 * a uniform way of addressing files regardless of filesystem.
 This is why we use complete URI's in [vfssimple](docs/vfssimple.md)